AI4Finance-Foundation/FinRL/README.md

 ## Prior Arts:

-A list of papers that made this project possible:
+We worked on the following papers and now arrive at this project:

 4).
 [FinRL](https://arxiv.org/abs/2011.09607): A Deep Reinforcement Learning Library for Automated Stock Trading in Quantitative Finance, Deep RL Workshop, NeurIPS 2020.